pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/posterize.py>`_),
       * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page (requires additional packages to deal with SVG-to-PDF conversions).

+      .. versionchanged:: 1.14.11
+         Parameter ``reuse_xref`` has been deprecated.

       :arg rect-like rect: where to place the image on current page.
+Must be finite and its intersection with the page must not be empty.

+          .. versionchanged:: 1.14.11
+             Position the source rectangle centered in this rectangle.

       :arg docsrc: source PDF document containing the page.
 Must be a different document object, but may be the same file.
       :type docsrc: :ref:`Document`

       :arg int pno: page number (0-based) to be shown.

       :arg bool keep_proportion: whether to maintain the width-height-ratio (default).
-If false, the source rectangle will fill the display rectangle completely.
+If false, all 4 corners are always positioned on the border of the target rectangle -- whatever the rotation value.
+In general, this will deliver distorted and /or non-rectangular images.

       :arg bool overlay: put image in foreground (default) or background.

-      :arg int rotate: show the source rectangle rotated.
-Must be an integer multiple of 90.
+      :arg float rotate: show the source rectangle rotated by some angle.

-      :arg int reuse_xref: if a source page should be shown multiple times, specify the returned :data:`xref` of its first inclusion.
-This prevents duplicate source page copies, and thus improves performance and saves memory.
-Note that source document and page must still be provided!
+          .. versionadded:: 1.14.10

+          .. versionchanged:: 1.14.11
+             Any angle is now supported.

       :arg rect-like clip: choose which part of the source page to show.
-Default is the full page rectangle.
+Default is the full page, else must be finite and its intersection with the source page must not be empty.

-      :returns: :data:`xref` of the stored page image if successful.
-Use this as the value of argument ``reuse_xref`` to show the same source page again.

-      .. note:: The displayed source page is shown without any annotations or links.
-The source page's complete text and images will become an integral part of the containing page, i.e. they will be included in the output of all text extraction methods and appear in methods :meth:`getFontList` and :meth:`getImageList` (whether they are actually visible - see the ``clip`` parameter - or not).

-      .. note:: Use the ``reuse_xref`` argument to prevent duplicates as follows.
-For a technical description of how this function is implemented, see :ref:`FormXObject`.
-The following example will put the same source page (probably a company logo or a watermark) on every page of PDF ``doc``.
-The first execution **actually** inserts the source page, the subsequent ones will only insert pointers to it via its :data:`xref`.

-      >>> # the first showPDFpage will include source page docsrc[pno],
-      >>> # subsequents will reuse it via its xref.
-      >>> xref = 0
-      >>> for page in doc:
-              xref = page.showPDFpage(rect, docsrc, pno,
-                                      reuse_xref = xref)
+      .. note:: In contrast to method :meth:`Document.insertPDF`, this method does not copy annotations or links, so they are not shown.
+But all its **other resources (text, images, fonts, etc.)** will be imported into the current PDF.
+They will therefore appear in text extractions and in :meth:`getFontList` and :meth:`getImageList` lists -- even if they are not contained in the visible area given by ``clip``.

-      Example: Show a page rotated by 90 and by -90 degrees:
+      Example: Show the same source page, rotated by 90 and by -90 degrees:

       >>> import fitz
-      >>> doc = fitz.open()
+      >>> doc = fitz.open()  # new empty PDF
-      >>> page=doc.newPage()
+      >>> page=doc.newPage()  # new page in A4 format
+      >>>
       >>> # upper half page
       >>> r1 = fitz.Rect(0, 0, page.rect.width, page.rect.height/2)
+      >>>
       >>> # lower half page
       >>> r2 = r1 + (0, page.rect.height/2, 0, page.rect.height/2)
+      >>>
-      >>> src = fitz.open("PyMuPDF.pdf")
+      >>> src = fitz.open("PyMuPDF.pdf")  # show page 0 of this
+      >>>
-      >>> xref = page.showPDFpage(r1, src, 0, rotate=90)
+      >>> page.showPDFpage(r1, src, 0, rotate=90)
-      >>> page.showPDFpage(r2, src, 0, rotate=-90, reuse_xref=xref)
+      >>> page.showPDFpage(r2, src, 0, rotate=-90)
       >>> doc.save("show.pdf")

       .. image:: img-showpdfpage.jpg
+         :scale: 70

    .. method:: newShape()